 In a large bowl, combine the flour and salt.
+I love using the combination of both AP flour and cake flour.
 Make a well in the middle and add the beaten egg and sour cream.
 Combine gently with the flour.
 Pour in a little bit of the water at a time.
 Form dough.
 My dough came out perfect…if it is a little dry after adding all of the water…add a touch more water.
 If it is too wet…add a touch more flour.
 This combination should be perfect.

 Remove formed dough from bowl and knead on a lightly floured surface for about 3 to 4 minutes.
 Wrap in plastic wrap and place in fridge for at least 30 minutes.

 Cut a section of the dough, then place the remaining dough back into fridge.
 Roll out onto floured surface.
 I make mine fairly thin…this dough is so easy to work with.
 Cut out circles with a cookie cutter.

 I then like to take each piece of dough and roll out again.
 Fill with the potato mixture.
 Seal by dotting a bit of water along the inside edge of the dough.
 Press on surface to seal.

 Continue this process until you run out of dough or filling.
 This recipe made 5 dozen pierogies…I did have just a bit more dough remaining.

 To enjoy immediately, bring a pot of salted water to a boil.
 In a separate pan, melt a stick of butter and half an onion, diced.
 Allow both to brown.
 Place pierorgies in boiling water…allow to gently boil for about 7 minutes.
 Transfer the pierogies directly to butter and onions with a slotted spoon.
 ENJOY!!!